Assyrian politics in Iraq: 2005 Kurdistan Region parliamentary election

-Iraqi parliamentary election, 2005 (December)
+December 2005 Iraqi parliamentary election

 An Assyrian woman voting in Alqosh, in the Iraqi 2005 December elections.

 A general election was held on 15 December 2005 to elect a permanent 275-member Iraqi Council of Representatives.
 The elections took place under a list system, whereby voters chose from a list of parties.
 In the elections, there were three main Assyrian list: